You can order GABRIEL’S GIFT: A Lost Hearts Christmas Story by Christina Dodd, at these online retailers:

 New York Times bestselling author Christina Dodd first introduced you to Gabriel Prescott in her beloved Lost Hearts series.
 She continued Gabriel’s story throughout the suspenseful Fortune Hunters series and in DANGER IN A RED DRESS, readers rejoiced as he at last discovered the truth about his family and met the woman of his dreams.

-In the all-new Lost Hearts story, GABRIEL’S GIFT, Gabriel must confront the demons of his past for a young girl to have any hope of a future, and discovers that, at Christmas, blessings sometimes come in disguise.
+In the all-new Lost Hearts short story, GABRIEL’S GIFT, Gabriel must confront the demons of his past for a young girl to have any hope of a future, and discovers that, at Christmas, blessings sometimes come in disguise.

 Gabriel has held a special place in so many readers' hearts, I wanted to write a story that would give us one more glimpse of him, his wife Hannah, his foster family, the Prescotts, and the brothers he discovered in the Fortune Hunters.